-Any organization that works with cash should have clearly defined cash handling policies and procedures to help protect that money.
+If your organization handles cash, you should have clearly defined cash handling policies and procedures to help protect that money.

-The fact is, cash is simply too tempting for many people – particularly people with a financial need.
+The fact is, cash is simply too tempting for many people – particularly people with financial needs.

-And, it is management’s responsibility to ensure an organization safeguards its cash assets.
+And, it is management’s responsibility to ensure that the organization safeguards its cash assets.

 Good cash handling procedures can protect the organization, the employee, and prevent fraud in the workplace.